top of page

 The Quantitative Composition variable is omitted from this online version, but available by request for research and development purpose.

-In the United States, to transform a product into a prescription medicine, it must undergo the US FDA Investigational New Drug (IND) Application process.
-This process is a crucial regulatory step.
-For herbal medicines to become prescription botanical drugs, manufacturers must submit a botanical drug IND application to the US FDA.
-This botanical drug IND pathway shares similarities with the traditional IND processes for small molecules, large molecules, cell therapies, and gene therapies, yet it also has distinct aspects.
+In the United States, the FDA Investigational New Drug (IND) Application is a critical regulatory hurdle for any product aspiring to become a prescription medication.
+For herbal medicines to transition into prescription botanical drugs, manufacturers must submit a botanical drug IND application to the FDA.

 Developing Herbal Medicines to Prescription Botanical Drugs

-The American Botanical Drug Association (ABDA), a nonprofit organization with tax-exempt status under section 501(c)(3), dedicates itself to promoting research in herbal medicine and facilitating its progression into FDA-approved prescription botanical drugs.
+The American Botanical Drug Association (ABDA), a 501(c)(3) nonprofit organization, is committed to advancing research in herbal medicine and facilitating the development of FDA-approved prescription botanical drugs.

 about the